-The first lesson is designed to demonstrate that property is a complex subject.
-We'll investigate foundational questions such as: what is property, and why does it exist?
-These basic questions will be addressed in the practical context of controversies over ownership of news, sports spectacles, genetic materials and even human beings.
+What is "property"?
+Who gets to "own" property, and why?
+What kinds of "things" get protected?
+These basic questions will be addressed in the practical context of controversies over ownership of news, sports scores, genetic materials and even human beings ...

 We're going to start the term with "Introductions" (to me, to each other and to the course).
 The only reading you have to do for this is on the web.
-I want you to thoroughly explore the homepage for this course, reading all of the information about the class.
-Check out the discussion forum.
-Sign up for an account.
-Post something if you wish.
+Explore this site, get to know about prezis, sign up for a BlackBoard Learn account, and, if you want, follow me on Twitter.

 The title of our first class substantive class together is: "The Properties of Property."
 Read pages 1-19 of the casebook.
 Basically, we're going to ask ourselves, "what is property?"
 And we'll do that by talking about the story of Yanner v Eaton (you'll be grateful for the edited version in the casebook if you glance at the full-length version on the High Court of Australia's website), in which the HCA was called on to interpret the meaning of the word "property" found in a potentially relevant statute.
 (Actually, whether the statute was or was not relevant to the case depended on the interpretation of the word "property.")